On Air Now

 Members of Cornwall Council’s cabinet have backed the move, despite concerns raised by business groups and local councillors.

 Under the plans, charges will apply at Tregunnel Hill, Albany Road, Dane Road and Watergate Bay during the quieter season.
-Belmont car park will remain free in winter.
+Belmont car park will remain free.

 The decision forms part of the council’s Off-Street Parking Order for 2026.